-Our group aims to understand innate immune biology in chronic diseases with the ultimate goal to unravel the spectrum of mechanisms leading to organ damage, and thus lay the ground for personalised medicine.
-Our work is driven by the concept that innate immune cells, such as macrophages, are programmed by their microenvironment.
-The latter is specific for each tissue, each disease and each patient.
+Our group aims to understand innate immune biology in chronic diseases with the ultimate goal to unravel the spectrum of mechanisms leading to organ damage, and thus lay the ground for personalized medicine.
 In the last years, we have focused on the mechanisms of macrophage differentiation and function in chronic granulomatous and autoimmune pathologies.

 Prominent examples of granulomatous diseases are infectious diseases such as tuberculosis, but also several inflammatory diseases, with unknown infectious triggers, including sarcoidosis, inflammatory bowel disease, rheumatoid arthritis and giant cell arteritis.
-The common hallmark of granulomatous diseases is the presence of granulomas, structures of organised inflammation that form in response to a persistent stimulus and replace healthy tissue.
-In granulomas, macrophage precursors acquire epithelial and polyploid programmes.
-We showed that the DNA Damage Response, a fundamental cellular process activated in response to genotoxic stress, is not only significant for cancer development, but also instructs macrophage programmes in chronic granulomatous diseases (Herrtwich et al. Cell 2016; reviewed in Horn et al, Curr Opin Immunol 2018).
+The common hallmark of granulomatous diseases is the presence of granulomas, structures of organized inflammation that form in response to a persistent stimulus and replace healthy tissue.
+In granulomas, macrophage precursors acquire epithelial and polyploid programs.
+We showed that the DNA Damage Response, a fundamental cellular process activated in response to genotoxic stress, is not only significant for cancer development, but also instructs macrophage programs in chronic granulomatous diseases (Herrtwich et al. Cell 2016; reviewed in Horn et al, Curr Opin Immunol 2018).
 Current work aims to dissect the mechanisms of granuloma macrophage programming and the role of granulomas in disease progression.
-This project area is supported by an ERC Starting Grant (DDRMac, see p.
-XXX), as well as by the German Research Council (DFG) (CRC TRR241 A01, see page XX)).

 A large number of autoimmune pathologies arise in the context of loss of tolerance against self-nucleic acids.
 This induces a chronic type I interferon response.
 We have shown that macrophages activated by type I interferons are programmed to promote epithelial cell proliferation and glomerulonephritis (Triantafyllopoulou et al. PNAS 2010).
-Current work, supported by the DFG Programmes CRC 1160, CRC TTR84 and SPP1937 (see page XX), aims to dissect the innate immune cell network that determines target organ susceptibility to autoimmune organ damage.
+Current work aims to dissect the innate immune cell network that determines target organ susceptibility to autoimmune organ damage.